LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Experiment

 \subsection{Ablation Study}

-\textbf{Cross-window Attention.} Our method leverages cross-window attention to compensate for the absence of explicit temporal modeling and enhance global consistency.
+\textbf{Cross-window Attention.} Previous methods focus on short videos so the long video generation suffers from significant variations in contents, not to mention minor disturbances.
+Our method leverages cross-window attention to compensate for the absence of explicit temporal modeling and enhance global consistency.
 To assess its effectiveness, we perform an editing with the other introduced techniques eliminated.
-We exhibit the results in Figure~\ref{fig:attn ablation}, where the fully cross-frame attention-based ControlVideo-I~\citep{zhang2023controlvideo} using a hierarchical sampler is included as a baseline.
-As shown, our proposed cross-window attention can achieve comparable results with fully cross-frame attention, while causing less computation overhead for the computation of attention.
+We exhibit the results in Figure~\ref{fig:attn ablation}.
+Separate edits of each window based on naive cross-frame attention and the fully cross-frame attention-based ControlVideo-I~\cite{zhang2023controlvideo} using a hierarchical sampler are included as baselines.
+As shown, our cross-window attention can improve the window consistency in the whole video and achieve comparable results with fully cross-frame attention while causing less computation overhead for attention.

 \textbf{Frame Interpolation.} As stated, we leverage a frame interpolation model to improve frame-level consistency.
 To confirm its efficacy, we conduct an ablation study on it, where the latent fusion is excluded to enhance the clarity of the comparison.
 As Figure~\ref{fig:inter ablation} shows, in the absence of the frame interpolation model, slight variations in the color and details (labeled in black boxes) among frames emerge, which causes flickering.
 This is particularly unacceptable in long videos.
 We notice such an issue is effectively ameliorated by the introduction of the frame interpolation model.
+Unlike ControlVideo-I, the utilization of such a model leads to significant blurriness issues (shown in~\cref{fig:Qualitative Comparisons}), which does not arise in our approach.